 Similarities Between Alcoholism & Substance Abuse (Learn More)

 Some of the symptoms of alcoholism are close to those of substance misuse, which experts make a distinction between.
 The following are symptoms of both alcoholism and substance abuse:

 - Incapacity to stop drinking

-- Increased tolerance to alcohol and the need to drink more to achieve the wanted effect
+- It is common to find people with personality disorders to have a high tolerance to alcohol and may need to drink more in order to achieve the desired effect

 - A tremendous amount of time is used on a daily basis to drink and recover from drinking.